natalieyip/fridge_raider/README.md

 	<img src= "app/assets/images/FridgeRaiderHome.png" alt="Fridge Raider Welcome Page" align="center">
 </p>

-Fridge Raider is designed to help the most resourceful chefs come up with new and exciting dishes!
-Simply input ingredients you find in your fridge, and click create.
-It will then populate multiple recipes for your next meal.
+Don't have a clue on what to cook tonight?
+Too lazy to run to the grocery store?
+Fear not, Fridge Raider is here to save the day!

+Simply input some or maybe even all the ingredients from your fridge and let our trusty recipe search engine do all the work.
+Designed for our most resourceful chefs, in hopes to inspire everyone to create new and exciting dishes!

 ## Technologies
 - Ruby